 - Unsupervised students are not allowed on campus after 3:45 p.m.
 This includes Middle School students. - Students must exit the building by 3:45 p.m. unless they are participating in school-approved after-school activities.
 Likewise, parents and visitors should exit the building by 3:45 p.m. unless they are assisting with a school-approved after-school activity.
-Parents/visitors will not be allowed in the building for the 2021-2022 school year, unless for official business. - Classroom doors are closed and locked at 3:45 p.m.
-Students are not allowed into classrooms to retrieve forgotten items such as instruments or homework.
-Students who need to bring home instruments should retrieve them from room 157 before dismissal. - Retrieving belongings after 3:45 p.m.: Aftercare students may retrieve items from lockers after checking out from Aftercare.
+Parents/visitors will not be allowed in the building for the 2023-2024 school year, unless for official business. - Classroom doors are closed and locked at 4 p.m.
+Students are not allowed into classrooms to retrieve forgotten items such as but not limited to: instruments, lunch boxes, water bottles, homework, etc. Students who need to bring home instruments should retrieve them from room 157 before dismissal. - Retrieving belongings after 4 p.m.: Aftercare students may retrieve items from lockers after checking out from Aftercare.
 They will not be allowed into classrooms to retrieve items.
-Ask for Aftercare staff assistance to retrieve instruments from room 157. - Pick up students within fifteen minutes: Parents must pick up their children from after-school events no later than fifteen minutes after the published ending time of the event. - Parents and visitors: Parents and other visitors arriving to pick up children after 3:45 p.m. must check in with Aftercare staff at Door 2.
+Ask for Aftercare staff assistance to retrieve instruments from room 157 (if there are available staff to do so). - Pick up students within fifteen minutes: Parents must pick up their children from after-school events (this excludes Aftercare, music lessons, tutoring, and/or enrichment classes of which must be picked up no later than 6 p.m.) no later than fifteen minutes after the published ending time of the event. - Parents and visitors: Parents and other visitors arriving to pick up children after 3:45 p.m. must check in with Aftercare staff at Door 2.
 Students still waiting for pick-up will be in the mural hallway.
-Activity leaders will escort students to Door 2, or Aftercare staff will call for students.
-Please wait outside Door 2 for your children to arrive.
+There will be a \$1 per minute per student late fee charged to the student's Silent Dismissal Account for every minute beginning at 3:46 p.m. - Activity leaders will escort students to Door 1, or Aftercare staff will call for students.
+If you are picking your child up from an activity other than Aftercare, Enrichment classes, Music Lessons or Tutoring, please wait outside Door 1 for your child to exit.
+This will help alleviate the congestion at Door 2 during Aftercare/Enrichment dismissal.
 Parents and visitors are not allowed to wait for students inside the building.
-Siblings and parents waiting for another family member or carpool member to finish an after school activity must wait outside Door 2. - Check out at Door 2: At the conclusion of a non-Aftercare activity such as Debate, the supervising adult will escort students to Door 2 to check out and meet parents.
-Students may not remain in classrooms after activities conclude. - Students attending events: Students who are preregistered as helpers for an after school event (such as a Middle School Dance) will be closely supervised by staff and may stay at school between 3:45 p.m. and the starting time of the event without signing into Aftercare.
+Siblings and parents waiting for another family member or carpool member to finish an after school activity must wait outside Door 2. - Check out at Door 2: At the conclusion of a non-Aftercare activity, such as Debate, the supervising adult will escort students to Door 2 to check out and meet parents at Door 2.
+Students and volunteer adults may not remain in classrooms after activities conclude. - Students attending events: Students who are pre-registered as helpers for an after school event (such as a Middle School Dance) will be closely supervised by staff and may stay at school between 3:45 p.m. and the starting time of the event without signing into Aftercare.
+These students are expected to wear DLO identifying vests when helping.
 Use the Dragon Life Organization (DLO) setting in Silent Dismissal.
-If parents or guardians will attend an after-school event along with a student, they may not wait in the building for the event to begin.
+If parents or guardians attend an after-school event along with a student, they may not wait in the building for the event to begin.